 The hostel canteen had surprisingly good breakfast options available on weekends and public holidays.

-The box containing the precious gems disappeared after robbers had somehow gained access to the bank vault.
+The box containing the precious gems disappeared after robbers somehow gained access to the bank vault.

 Lisa was looking to reserve her evening dress online to benefit from the 10% discount that was available.